The Drama of Tosca

 The piece is a dedication to all who, as Tosca sings in the famous aria “Vissi d’arte,” devote themselves to art, particularly in challenging times.

-How to purchase: The Drama of Tosca is now available on-demand with a Season Pass or with a seven-day rental for $20.
+How to purchase: The Drama of Tosca is now available on-demand with a Channel subscription or with a seven-day rental for $20.

 Dates are Now Streaming.